Mill Falls Charter School Administration

 UPPER ELEMENTARY LEAD TEACHER: Colleen Costa

-UPPER ELEMENTARY ASSISTANT TEACHER:
+UPPER ELEMENTARY ASSISTANT TEACHER: Joelle Steeves

 Colleen Costa attended Southern New Hampshire University where she received her BA in Elementary Education with a concentration in History.
 She is certified in K-8 Elementary Content Areas in the state of N.H., and graduated Summa Cum Laude in May of 2013.
 She received her Montessori Training trained in both Lower and Upper Elementary education at the Montessori Educator Teacher Training Collaborative in Lexington, MA.
 Before joining the Mill Falls team, Colleen taught at Manchester’s Gossler Park School, where she served as a Title 1 Certified Instructor, providing supplemental instruction to her students’ general education programming in all content areas, grades K-5.
 During her time at Gossler Park School she was a part of the school’s leadership team and also served as co-director/coordinator of the school’s annual talent show.
-This is Colleen’s second year at Mill Falls.
+This is Colleen’s third year at Mill Falls.
 She lives in Manchester.

 MFCS Student Support Faculty